oils

 •

-groups
+smoking in groups

 CANNABIS ETIQUETTE: TIPS FOR SMOKING IN GROUPS